mars-sim/mars-sim/setup.md

 In Windows OS, double click on "mars-sim.bat" to begin.
 In Linux/MacOS, type "./mars-sim" to begin.

-Note 1: player may have to edit the content of the mars-sim.bat so that the jarfile name is being matched up.
+Note 1: player may have to use a text editor to edit the version or build tag within mars-sim.bat so as to match up with the name of the jarfile.

 ---------------------------------------------------------------------